AoiHikari04/Nota2_Yang_Diberkati/README.md

 If have any wrong in my notes can kindly pm me, if no number can ask me at FSKTM, ehek

+These Notes are created using Obsidian, if saw any weird HTML stuff is because the GitHub doesnt render some HTML stuff, if i not lazy i fix it